JCMexplains/writing-for-success-2023/textbook.md

 #### Key Takeaways

-- In APA papers, in-text citations include the name of the author(s) and the year of publication whenever possible.
+- In APA papers, in-text citations include the name of the author(s) and the year of publication.
-- Page numbers are always included when citing quotations.
-It is optional to include page numbers when citing paraphrased material; however, this should be done when citing a specific portion of a work.
+- Page numbers are included when quoting.
+Page numbers are optional when summarizing or paraphrasing; however, you should include them when citing a specific portion of a work.
 - When citing online sources, provide the same information used for print sources if it is available.
 - When a source does not provide information that usually appears in a